 Corey ChowChef de Cuisine

-Corey Chow became the chef de cuisine of Per Se in the summer of 2017.
-In his new role, which he is preceded in by mentor Eli Kaimeh, Corey oversees a collaborative and committed kitchen team and is responsible for all menus and guests’ experiences at the three Michelin-starred restaurant.
+Corey Chow ascended to the role of chef de cuisine of Per Se in the summer of 2017.
+In his role, Corey oversees a collaborative and committed kitchen team and is responsible for developing all menus and exceeding guests’ expectations at the three Michelin-starred restaurant.